AlvinCYLo/butter/README.md

   - Sizing of activities based on user reviews and popularity
   - Suggest nearby high rating activites based on your geolocation
   - ETA service to estimate out travel time and the route to take

+  - Map UI to pick certain activities in nearby area to do.
+New page of app calendar/schedule view, given a day and time to start, optimize routes (graph algo)

 ## Available Scripts